“I need to call Sarah.”

 The child started applying their fairness logic with more resistance.
 At first, moderate resistance meant pause and split evenly.
 Higher resistance meant pause longer, consider the situation, dampen the immediate impulse to split equally.

-Same underlying mechanism, different resistance levels producing what look like different logic.
+Same mechanism, different resistance levels, what look like different logic.

 That’s one path.
 Another child might go from “sharing is caring” to “whoever needs it most gets it” without the same stops along the way.
 A third might land on “take turns” or “whoever worked for it keeps it.”
-The mechanism is the same (resistance altering how you respond) but the paths branch like a tree growing.
-No natural progression everyone follows, just growth happening through accumulated contradictions forcing reorganization.
+The paths branch like a tree growing.
+No natural progression everyone follows, just growth through accumulated contradictions forcing reorganization.

 A toddler learns to resist the immediate grab.
 A teenager learns to resist the defensive reaction.
 An adult learns to resist the assumption that effort equals connection.
-Each time, more resistance to the application of some unspoken logic allows novelty to appear.
+Each time, resistance to some unspoken logic creates space for something new to surface.
 Contradictions accumulate until the current way of responding costs more to maintain than reorganizing.

 2.6.2 The Long Path